epheo/shaddock/README.md

 OpenStack developpement environement deployed in Docker containers by Python APIs

-#### In developpement, Non-functional

 Dockerfiles to create images for core OpenStack services

-For now, configuration sh scripts are based on github.com/Nirmata/openstack
+For now, configuration sh scripts are based on github.com/Nirmata/openstack and will be replaced by directs API calls

+Instances are not yet launched with rights config

 > **Requirements:**
 > - Docker
 > - Docker-py

-Build container images
+Build contain er images
 ----------------------
 > python py-devstack.py build

 Create container images
 -----------------------
 > python py-devstack.py create